lowrycode/ski-arise-project/README.md

 The following features contribute to a good User Experience (UX):

 ## 1. Simple Structure and Intuitive Navigation
-The website categorises information in just 6 pages:
+The website categorises information into 6 pages:
 - **Homepage** - *includes key information about the company and their services*
 - **All Packages page** - *lists all the package holidays offered (in alphabetical order)*
 - **Info page** - *provides more information about their packages and ski package holidays in general*